bitlogic-eng/ng-ui-kit/GETTINGSTARTED.md

 ## Publishing

-Before pubish a new version of the library, generate a [release version]().
+Before pubish a new version of the library, generate a [release version - TBD].

 To publish the components library to the NPM private registry, first a build must be generated,
 ```bash